Cordes-Nirenberg type estimates for nonlocal parabolic equations: Introduction

 \subsection{Nonlocal parabolic equations.}

-In this paper, we study Cordes-Nirenberg type estimates on the more flexible solution space $L^{\iy}_T(L^1_{\om})$ for nonlocal parabolic integro-differential equations.
+In this paper, we study Cordes-Nirenberg type estimates on the more flexible solution space $L^{\iy}_T(L^1_{\om})$ for nonlocal parabolic equations.
 In \cite{KL}, we obtained interior $C^{1,\ap}$-estimates on the solution space $\rB(\BR^n_T)$ for nonlocal parabolic translation-invariant equations, and also the reader can refer to \cite{CS1} and \cite{CS2} for the elliptic case.

-Throughout this paper, we consider the purely nonlocal parabolic Isaacs equations of the form where $\Om$ is a bounded domain in $\BR^n$, $\mu_t(u,x,y)=u(x+y,t)+u(x-y,t)-2u(x,t)$ and $\{c_{ab}\}_{(a,b)\in A\times B}$ is a family of nonnegative functions with indexes $a$ and $b$ in arbitrary sets $A$ and $B$, respectively.
-We call such $L_{ab}$ a {\it linear integro-differential operator} and also we simply write $L$ without indices.
+Throughout this paper, we will consider the purely nonlocal parabolic Isaacs equations of the form where $\Om$ is a bounded domain in $\BR^n$, $\mu_t(u,x,y)=u(x+y,t)+u(x-y,t)-2u(x,t)$ and $A,B$ are arbitrary sets.
+We call such $L_{ab}$ and $K_{ab}$ a {\it linear integro-differential operator} and the kernel of the operator $L_{ab}$, respectively.
+Also we simply write $L$ and $K$ without indices.